LED bulbs use 75% less energy than incandescent bulbs — DOE

 🚀 5.
 Conclusion: Designing for the Post-Utility World

 Microgrid living in 2026 isn't just about "Saving Money."
-It is about Sovereignty.
+It is about Resilience.
 It is about knowing that when the regional grid fails, your street stays bright.

 As we move into the second half of 2026, expect to see "Microgrid Readiness" become the #1 value driver in Canadian real estate.
 If your home can't "island," it isn't an asset; it's a liability.